-Seeing as email marketing is the most effective method of acquiring new leads, it makes sense for a marketer to learn how to leverage this online tactic for the most gain.
+Seeing as email marketing is the most effective method for acquiring new leads, it makes sense for a marketer to learn how to leverage this online tactic for the most gain.
 So here is how.

 Create emails that convert

-For a marketing email to be a success, it should entice the target consumers to click, engage them, and provide them with suitable steps that bring them much closer to converting.
+For a marketing email to be a success, it should entice the target consumers to click, engage them, and provide them with proper steps that bring them much closer to converting.
 Here are some things to include in an email for increased conversion rates:

 - An excellent subject line.